 “Food, like your money, should be working for you” – Rita Deattrea Beckford, M.D.

-Low-fat diets, low-carb diets, ketogenic diet, The Atkins diet, The paleo diet, The vegan diet, The Dukan diet, The Zone diet , so on and so forth.
-There is so much research going on for the past decade on obesity and its adverse effects on health, that literally everyday there is some sensational news about health.
+Our weight loss goals lead us to many variations of diets – low-fat diets, low-carb diets, ketogenic diet, The Atkins diet, paleo diet, vegan diet, The Dukan diet, The Zone diet, so on and so forth.
+There is so much research going on for the past decade on obesity and its adverse effects on health, that literally every day there is some sensational news about health and weight loss.

 It is quite easy to get confused with all that diet hype about what leads to healthy, sustainable weight loss.
 Statistics are nice to know, but what we need is just an answer to one simple question:

-What the heck do you eat for a sustainable and healthy weight loss?
+What do you eat for a sustainable and healthy weight loss?

-Fortunately there are a few basic factors that they all agree upon, so let us concentrate on those:
+Fortunately, there are a few basic factors that all the diet plans agree upon, so let us concentrate on those:

 Try to minimize your intake of refined sugar and refined carbohydrates like sugar, white bread, white rice, cookies, biscuits, cakes and a whole lot of baked goods that use refined flour.
 Replace them with whole grain alternatives like whole-grain bread, whole-wheat pasta, brown/red rice (or any other unpolished rice) and wholemeal flour.
 They not only provide more nutrition and fibre, but they are also absorbed much slowly by the body, creating lesser spikes in sugar levels.
 Try some of my brown/red rice recipes: Stir-fried red rice, Chicken fried rice, Asian stir-fried chicken.
 Or go for the coconut flavored riced cauliflower for a low carb option.